 I have to say I was proud of my son.
 Our church has the kids from the middle school put on a play, complete with Roman soldiers and a real wooden cross.
 Spane said to me, “Mom, can we leave, it’s really sad.”
 Later, I saw he had a tear in his eye, and I knew that he had finally GOTTEN it.
 We will be going to Easter Vigil on Saturday night (Sunday according to the liturgical calendar), so we will once more be joyous again.

 After all that, I was kind of tired when we got home.
-I looked on the Internet for tuna and blood oranges, and everything was pan seared.
-I wanted broiled, so I went my own way.
+I looked on the Internet for tuna and blood oranges, and everything was pan-seared.
+I wanted it to be broiled, so I went my own way.
 It was delicious, and I suggest you try it.
-You can even do the whole thing on the grill, just make sure you have an oven safe pan for the sauce.
+You can even do the whole thing on the grill, just make sure you have an oven-safe pan for the sauce.

 - 2 ea Ahi Tuna about 1 lb total

 - 4 slices red onion